LSG-CPD: Coherent Point Drift with Local Surface Geometry for Point Cloud Registration: Results

 In the noise experiment, we corrupt each point in the source and target set by adding Gaussian noise with different std.
 Results are shown in Fig. \ref{fig:noise}.
 All the GMM-based methods significantly outperform TrICP when there is noise.
 CPD, FilterReg, and the proposed methods have similar performance among which the proposed method has a small advantage (Fig. \ref{fig:noise}(b)).
 We also show the averaged penalization coefficient $\bar{\alpha}$ at different noise levels (Fig. \ref{fig:noise}(d)).
 As the noise level increases, $\bar{\alpha}$ decreases.
 This is because without noise, the local surface will look like a plane and thus $\alpha$ will be relatively large; when the points are corrupted, the local plane will also be corrupted and normal estimation becomes less effective, resulting in small $\alpha$ as we desire.

-We compare the speed with CPD\footnote{Matlab official implementation of CPD is used for comparison: https://www.mathworks.com/help/vision/ref/pcregistercpd.html} on data with different outlier ratios.
+We compare the speed with CPD on data with different outlier ratios.
 In this experiment, we terminate the algorithm when the rotation error is less than $8\degree$ and the translation error is less than 1cm.
 Fig. \ref{fig:outlier}(d) and (e) summarize the result.
 Our method is 5 times faster than CPD (89ms vs 450ms) when there are no outliers and 29 times faster (346ms vs 9940ms) when the outlier ratio is 1.
 Generally, our method takes less iterations to converge.
 And the time for each iteration is less than that of CPD.
 Averaging across all the experiment, our method is 20 times faster than CPD.

 For FilterReg, we use the point-to-point version.
 We tested the point-to-plane version extensively but find it doesn't give a good performance.
 We think the reasons could be the singular covariance and the inconsistency of the probabilistic model in the E and M step, as mentioned in Sec. \ref{sec: math}, making it not robust to bad initialization and/or outliers and noise.
 In the following experiments, if not mentioned, FilterReg is tested with the point-to-point version.